lucee/lucee-docs/docs/04.guides/05.working-with-source/01.build-from-source/page.md

 ### 2. Get the source code

-Lucee's source code is version-controlled with GIT and is hosted on bitbucket.com [Bitbucket](https://bitbucket.org/lucee/lucee) (chances are that this is where you're reading this right now ;]).
+Lucee's source code is version-controlled with GIT and is hosted on github.com [GitHub](https://github.com/lucee/lucee).

 The repository contains a few branches, with the most important ones being "Master" (current release) and "Develop" (alpha and beta releases).